-Brad Dearden maintains interests in population, urbanization, and the global economy, with regional specializations in Asia and Latin America.
-Jointly with UMF students, Brad studied fertility patterns and contraceptive prevalence among a Mayan community and continues to collaborate with several development organizations in Guatemala.
-He is in the process of expanding that agenda in Nepal.
-Brad also completed a faculty exchange program at Beijing University of Technology.
-He is currently (2013) participating in the Maine Humanities Council Foreign Policy Speaker series.
-He has researched urbanization and environmental processes in Islamic cities, and his present research focuses on visual representations of commerce that a globalized economy generates in city-space.
-Dr. Dearden serves on the International Studies Council at UMF, and is a member of the Asian and Latin American specialty groups of the Association of American Geographers.
+Brad Dearden maintains interests in urbanization, development and the global economy, with regional specialties in Asia and Latin America.
+Jointly with UMF students, Brad initiated a fertility study in a Mayan community in Guatemala and works with several development organizations there.
+Brad has also researched urbanization and environmental processes in Islamic cities, and, using visual forms, assessed globalization processes in cities of developing regions.
+He is currently studying mental health and high suicide rates among women of reproductive age in Nepal.
+He completed a faculty exchange program at Beijing University of Technology and has participated in the Foreign Policy Speaker series sponsored by the Maine Humanities Council.
+Brad serves on the International and Global Studies Council at UMF, and is a member of the Asian and Latin American specialty groups of the Association of American Geographers.

 Matt McCourt is a cultural geographer with a background in GIS and community planning.
 He teaches courses on landscape, planning, GIS, geographic concepts and globalization.
 Matt's current research with the UMF/Rangeley Sustainability Project (funded by the Maine Sustainability Solutions Initiative) involves working with students and community partners to understand how people take care of their local economies, cultures and ecological communities.
 Matt and his students use surveys and participatory mapping techniques in the field, create beautiful web and paper maps with GIS, programming tools and graphics applications, and present their research at regional and national conferences.
 Matt is also working on a book project applying active learning strategies to the study of North American landscapes.